84th Division (United States): World War I

-The division was activated in September 1917 at Camp Taylor, Kentucky.
-It was initially made up of enlisted draftees from Indiana and Kentucky (who chose the formation's distinctive patch and nickname), with a cadre of Regular Army, Officers Reserve Corps, and National Army officers.
+The division was activated in September 1917 at Camp Zachary Taylor, Kentucky.
+It was initially made up of enlisted draftees from Indiana and Kentucky (who chose the formation's distinctive patch and nickname, an allusion to Abraham Lincoln who grew up in those two states), with a cadre of Regular Army, Officers Reserve Corps, and National Army officers, including Laurence Halstead as chief of staff.
 Later groups of enlisted men assigned to the division to replace men transferred to other units came from Ohio, North Dakota, and Montana.
 The division remained in training at Camp Taylor until August 1918.
 It was deployed to France in October 1918 to serve as a training formation for replacements which would be sent to the Western Front.
 At the war's end, the formation was recalled home and, without having seen combat actions, inactivated in January 1919.

 Its commanders included Brig.
 Gen. Wilber E. Wilder (25 August 1917), Maj.
 Gen. Harry C. Hale (6 October 1917), Brig.
 Gen. Wilber E. Wilder (26 November 1917), Brig.
 Gen. Wilber E. Wilder (15 December 1917), Maj.
 Gen. Harry C. Hale (1 March 1918), Maj.
 Gen. Harry C. Hale (5 June 1918), Maj.
 Gen. Harry C. Hale (21 July 1918), Brig.
 Gen. Wilber E. Wilder (18 October 1918), Maj.
 Gen. Harry C. Hale (31 October 1918).